Benvenuti in Selko®. Questo sito è disponibile anche in italiano.

 Prenatal cow care for strong and healthy beef calves

-Cows with a BCS o 4 or thinner at calving have a slower calving process, produce less colostrum, and give birth to calves that are less vigorous and stand later2.
+Cows with a BCS of 4.0 or thinner at calving have a slower calving process, produce less colostrum, and give birth to calves that are less vigorous and stand later2.
 As a result, these calves have lower immunoglobulin levels, making them more vulnerable to early calf-hood disease challenges.
 This illustrates the importance of targeting mature cows to calve in a BCS of at least 5.0.
 First-calf-heifers require additional nutrients to support growth, because they have only reached about 85% of their mature weight after calving.
 Therefore, aim at a BCS of 6.0 at calving for beef heifers in cow calf operations.

 Selko Vivalto Controls